armadito/armadito-doc/source/fr_FR/index.rst

 Armadito Antivirus
 ===================

-Armadito Antivirus is an open-source antivirus that protects your computers and servers from malwares and viruses.
+Armadito Antivirus est an open-source antivirus that protects your computers and servers from malwares and viruses.
 It includes classical signature-based malware detection and provides innovative heuristic detection modules for binaries (MS-Windows and GNU/Linux) and for PDF documents.

 .. toctree::
    :maxdepth: 2